laverdet/isolated-vm/README.md

 just static resources.
 They are using isolated-vm to run globally distributed applications, where each application may have wildly different traffic patterns.

+* [Algolia](https://www.algolia.com) - Algolia is a Search as a Service provider.
+They use `isolated-vm` to power their [Custom Crawler](https://www.algolia.com/products/crawler/) product, which allows them to safely execute user-provided code for content extraction.

 API DOCUMENTATION
 -----------------